stephenharris/WordPressBehatExtension/docs/index.md

           selenium2: ~
     ```

     *Note the `StephenHarris\WordPressBehatExtension\Context\WordPressContext` context included.
-This will cause WordPress to be loaded, and all its functions available in your context classes.*.
+This will cause WordPress to be
+    loaded, and all its functions available in (all) your context classes.*.
 You can also include [other contexts](Contexts.md).

-3. Install the vendors and initialize behat test suites
+3. Initialize behat test suites

     ```bash
-    $ composer update
-    # You will need to ensure a WordPress install is available, with database credentials that
-    # mach the configuration file above
     $ vendor/bin/behat --init
     ```

 4. Write some Behat features in your project's `features` directory and define any steps.
-The `WordPressContext` context will make all WordPress functions available in your context classes (but there is a better way).
+The `WordPressContext` context will
+make all WordPress functions available in (all) your context classes.

        ```gherkin
        Feature: You can read blog posts